SyncfusionExamples/create-blazor-charts-in-a-blazor-server-app/README.md

 ## How to run this application?
 To run this application, you need to first clone the `create-blazor-charts-in-a-blazor-server-app` repository and then open it in Visual Studio 2019.
 Now, simply build and run your project to view the output.

-Navigate to `http://localhost:5000/` or `http://localhost:5001/` in the browser to view the output.